juan-bol/workshop-k8s/README.md

 There are many ways to create a Kubernetes cluster.
 For this workshop we are going to use a simple cluster provided by Docker. https://labs.play-with-k8s.com/.

 1. Once in the page, login using a github or a Docker account and click Start.
-2. Create a new intance clicking in the button ADD NEW INSTANCE.
-A new terminal will openned.
+2. Create a new instance clicking in the button ADD NEW INSTANCE.
+A new terminal will opened.
 3. This first instance will be the Master Node.
 Run the first two commands that it shows.
 ```
  1. Initializes cluster master node: